GEOS-Chem-IGE/GEOS-Chem-infra/README.md

 Project setup
 -------------

-These are the steps used to setup the `pr-geoschem` project on CIMENT.
+These are the steps used to setup the `pr-geoschem` project on GRICAD/CIMENT.
 You should not need to repeat them.

 ### 1. Clone this repository